pulumi/docs/content/blog/import-your-pulumi-cloud-data-with-tap-pulumi-cloud/index.md

     pip_url: target-duckdb~=0.6
 ```

-And run `meltano install` to make sure the right version is installed
+Then run `meltano install` to make sure the right version is installed.

-## Configure
+## Configure it

 To configure all settings available for this tap, you can use Meltano's interactive config running: